Kipsowe/dsc-phase-1-project/README.md

 This analysis is based on data from IMDB(Internet Movie Database).
 The datasets used in the analysis are the title basics, ratings, and gross revenue from different movie types.
 More information on data can be found on [Data](https://github.com/Kipsowe/dsc-phase-1-project/tree/master/my_data).
 The data provides movie genres, genre ratings and revenue from diffrent genres both domestically and foreign.
 ![alt text](https://github.com/Kipsowe/dsc-phase-1-project/blob/master/images/imdb.jpeg)
 ### Methods
-The approach used Exploratory data analysis of the different film production datasets [Data](https://github.com/Kipsowe/dsc-phase-1-project/tree/master/my_data) from IMDB.
+The approach used is Exploratory data analysis of the different film production datasets [Data](https://github.com/Kipsowe/dsc-phase-1-project/tree/master/my_data) from IMDB.
 This gives an overview of which movie genre is rated highest and also which one generates the highest revenue.

 ### Results
 The most popular genre is Adventure.
 This is rated highest among movie lovers.